A small delay and correlation time limit of stochastic differential delay equations with state-dependent colored noise: Introduction

 We consider the multidimensional SDDE system

-where $\bm{x} _t\in\mathbb{R}^m$ is the state vector, $\bm{f}(\bm{x})\in\mathbb{R}^m$ is a vector-valued function describing the deterministic part of the dynamical system, $\bm{\xi} _t\in\mathbb{R}^n$ is a vector of zero-mean independent noises, $\bm{\sigma}(\bm{x})\in\mathbb{R}^{m\times n}$ is a matrix-valued function, and $\bm{x} _{t - \bm{\delta}} = \big( (x _{t - \delta _1})_1, ..., (x _{t - \delta _i})_i , ..., (x _{t - \delta _m})_m \big) ^{\rm T}$ (where ${\rm T}$ denotes transpose) is the delayed state vector.
-Note that each component is delayed by a possibly different amount $\delta _i > 0$.
+where $\bm{x} _t\in\mathbb{R}^m$ is the state vector, $\bm{f}: \mathbb{R}^m \rightarrow \mathbb{R}^m$ is a vector-valued function describing the deterministic part of the dynamical system, $\bm{\xi} _t\in\mathbb{R}^n$ is a vector of zero-mean independent noises, $\bm{\sigma} : \mathbb{R}^m \rightarrow \mathbb{R}^{m\times n}$ is a matrix-valued function, and $\bm{x} _{t - \bm{\delta}} = \big( (x _{t - \delta _1})_1, ..., (x _{t - \delta _i})_i , ..., (x _{t - \delta _m})_m \big) ^{\rm T}$ (where ${\rm T}$ denotes transpose) is the delayed state vector.
+Note that each component is delayed by a possibly different amount $\delta _i \geq 0$.
 Each of the $n$ independent noises $\xi _j$ is colored and therefore characterized by a correlation time $\tau_j > 0$.
-That is, assuming stationarity, $E[({\xi}_t)_j(\xi_s)_j] = g \big( |t-s|\tau^{-1}_j \big) $ where $g$ is a function that decays quickly as its argument increases (for $i \neq j$, $E[({\xi}_t)_i(\xi_s)_j] = 0$ by independence).
+That is, assuming stationarity, $E \big[ ({\xi}_t)_j(\xi_s)_j \big] = g \big( |t-s|\tau^{-1}_j \big) $ where $g$ is a function that decays quickly as its argument increases (for $i \neq j$, $E \big[ ({\xi}_t)_i(\xi_s)_j \big] = 0$ by independence).

-In the main theorem of the article (Theorem~1), we consider the case where the components of $\bm{\xi}$ are independent Ornstein-Uhlenbeck colored noises with correlation times $\tau_j$.
+In the main theorem of the article (Theorem~\ref{theorem}), we consider the case where the components of $\bm{\xi}$ are independent Ornstein-Uhlenbeck colored noises with correlation times $\tau_j$.
 That is, we define $\xi _j = y_j$ where $y_j$ is the solution of

-where $\tau _j > 0$ and $\bm{W}_t \in\mathbb{R}^n$ is an $n$-dimensional Wiener process.
-Equation~\eqref{yequation} has a unique stationary measure and the distribution of $\bm{y}_t$ with an arbitrary initial condition converges to this stationary measure as $t \to \infty$.
-The solution of \eqref{yequation}, with the initial condition distributed according to the stationary measure, defines a stationary process whose realizations will play the role of colored noise in the SDDE system (\ref{SDDE}).
+where $\tau _j > 0$ and $\bm{W}$ is an $n$-dimensional Wiener process.
+Equation~\eqref{yequation} has a unique stationary measure and for an arbitrary initial condition the distribution of $\bm{y}_t$ converges to this stationary measure as $t \to \infty$.
+The solution of \eqref{yequation} with the initial condition distributed according to the stationary measure defines a stationary process whose realizations will play the role of colored noise in the SDDE system (\ref{SDDE}).
 Note that as $\tau _j \rightarrow 0$ for all $j=1,...,n$, $\bm{y}$ converges to an n-dimensional white noise (i.e., its correlation function converges to a delta function).

 We study the limit of the system consisting of equations (\ref{SDDE}) and (\ref{yequation}), with $\bm{\xi}_t = \bm{y}_t$, assuming that all $\delta _i$ and $\tau _j$ stay proportional to a single characteristic time $\epsilon > 0$ which goes to $0$.
 Thus, we let $ \delta _i = c _i \epsilon \to 0$ and $\tau _j = k_j \epsilon \to 0$ where $c _i ,k _j > 0$ remain constant for all $i,j$ and $\epsilon \to 0$.